-This quickstart manual is intended for C/C++ developers who are interesting in developing mbed TLS based projects in Eclipse C/C++ Development Tool (CDT) on Windows.
+This quick start manual is intended for C/C++ developers who are interested in developing Mbed TLS-based projects in Eclipse C/C++ Development Tool (CDT) on Windows.

 - Cygwin packages:

-We recommend Cygwin so this manual doesn't cover the MinGW installation.
-(You can check out Compiling mbed TLS in MinGW for more on that)
+We recommend Cygwin, so this tutorial doesn't cover the MinGW installation.
+For more on MinGW, look at Compiling Mbed TLS in MinGW.

-- If you want to check if all needed packages are installed, run the Cygwin Terminal and type the following command
+If you want to check if all needed packages are installed, run the Cygwin Terminal and type

 Install Eclipse C/C++ Development Tool (CDT)